prometheus/docs/content/docs/tutorials/alerting_based_on_metrics.md

 Alertmanager supports various recievers like `email`, `webhook`, `pagerduty`, `slack` etc through which it can notify when an alert is firing.
 You can find the list of recievers and how to configure them [here](../alerting/latest/configuration).
 We will use `webhook` as a reciever for this tutorial, head over to [webhook.site](https://webhook.site) and copy the webhook URL which we will use later to configure the Alertmanager.

-First lets setup Alertmanager with webhook reciever.
+First let's setup Alertmanager with webhook reciever.

 > alertmanager.yml